LEADNorthLLC/iris-ccd-devtools/README.md

-## intersystems-iris-docker-rest-template
+## rest-api-contest-template
-This is a template for for a REST API application with  ObjectScript using Docker container for InterSystems IRIS The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+This is a template for for a InterSystems IRIS REST API Contest.
+It has an example of REST API with CRUD actions for a Sample Person peristent class.

+## Installation with ZPM

+zpm:USER>install rest-api-contest-template

+## Installation with Docker

 ## Prerequisites
-This needs to have git and docker installed.
+Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

-## Installation

 Clone/git pull the repo into any local directory e.g. like it is shown below:

 ```
-$ git clone git@github.com:intersystems-community/objectscript-rest-docker-template.git
+$ git clone git@github.com:intersystems-community/rest-api-contest-template.git
 ```

 Open the terminal in this directory and run: